trapias/TrelloExport/README.md

 ## Release history

+### Version 1.9.81
+- fix loop in loading cards when using "select lists in current board" option

+### Version 1.9.80
+- complete async data loading

 ### Version 1.9.79
 - async data loading
 - fix exporting cards in a list when requesting to export checklists